admiralzhenghe/todo_drf/README.md

-### Fullstack To Do App with User Registration and Login
+## To Do App - Full Stack with User Registration and Login

 **Frontend**